andersgMSFT/AL-Go/Scenarios/AppDependencies.md

 **authTokenSecret** If the foreign repository is private, to download the artifacts an access token is needed.
 In this case a secret should be added to GitHub secrets or Azure Key vault and the name of the secret should be provided in the settings.

 **projects** specifies the project in a multi project repository. “\*” means all projects.

+> [!NOTE]
+> If you want to include these dependencies during deployment of your app to a Business Central environment, you need to add a project setting called `generateDependencyArtifact` and set it to true.
+See [this](https://aka.ms/algosettings#generateDependencyArtifact).

 ---
 [back](../README.md)